 It’s easy to learn how to deseed tomatoes.
 By doing so, you can avoid harmful proteins called lectins.
 These are components found in many plants that act as a sort of a self-defense mechanism.1 In tomatoes, the skin and seeds contain the most lectins.
+However, if you want to avoid a tomato all together for certain recipes, read about this tomato free bbq sauce.

 And just because a tomato has been picked and put in your grocery store, doesn’t mean it’s self-defense capabilities have been suddenly turned off.
+The tomato is part of the family of nightshade plants.

 Whether you buy fresh or canned tomatoes, they still contain lectins, especially in the skin and seeds.
 And canning tomatoes doesn’t make them safer.
 You can even roast tomatoes and they’ll still have lectins if their skin and seeds are intact.